I’ve noticed a lot of burnt out and/or late-diagnosed autistic adults estranging their parents, and I’ve some theories on why this is happening.

 There comes a time in autistic burnout recovery when you realize how boundaries could have possibly prevented this whole catastrophe.

-Of course, this epiphany is all in vain, because they probably didn’t have the autonomy to establish and maintain boundaries in the first place.
+Of course, this epiphany is all in vain, because we probably didn’t have the autonomy to establish and maintain boundaries in the first place.

 For those with insecure attachment styles, a lack of boundaries are synonymous with respect.
 Enmeshment is a frequent unhealthy family dynamic wherein the family is expected to have a hive mind if sorts, like the same things, and engage in the same activities.